 .maintenance file and delete it.
 Head to your site and you should find everything back to normal.

-If your site got stuck in maintenance mode whilst performing an update, retry and update and you should find the site working as normal.
+If your site got stuck in maintenance mode while performing an update, retry and update, and you should find the site working as normal.

-The best way to fix this is to use a professional email service which can guarantee your emails get delivered.
+The best way to fix this is to use a professional email service that can guarantee your emails get delivered.
 This can be done for free:

 A number of plugins make this an easy process:

-WordPress email problems are easily fixed by hooking your site to something which is good at sending emails.
+WordPress email problems are easily fixed by hooking your site up to something that's good at sending emails.
 One of the options here will help you out.

-WordPress sites need to be fast: visitors and search engines hate slow sites and won't hang around for a site that takes over two seconds to load.
+WordPress sites need to be fast: Visitors and search engines hate slow sites and won't hang around for a site that takes more than two seconds to load.

-A number of free tools will let you test the speed of your site.
-You want your site to load as fast as possible, even if it's under two seconds already.
+You want your site to load as fast as possible, even if it's under two seconds already, and a number of free tools will let you test the speed of your site.
 Make sure to check a variety of pages and posts, not just the homepage.

 Making a WordPress site faster just requires knowing which tools to use and using them properly.
-We have a full guide on how to make WordPress faster which covers everything you need to know.
+We have a full guide on how to speed up WordPress, which covers everything you need to know.

-One of the most common (and most dreaded) WordPress errors is the simple "error establishing a database connection" error.
-It's sadly simple as when it shows, it's the only thing that shows and your site is inaccessible.
-WordPress uses a database to store posts, pages, comments – a whole lot more – so when a connection cannot be made, your site can't load.
+One of the most common (and most dreaded) WordPress errors is the simple 'error establishing a database connection'.
+When it shows, it's the only thing that shows, and your site is inaccessible.
+WordPress uses a database to store posts, pages, comments, and a whole lot more, so when a connection can't be made, your site can't load.

 This error is typically caused by incorrect database credentials, corrupted files or database or server malfunction.

-WordPress does a good job at helping you fix this.
-We've got a full tutorial on solving the problem.
+WordPress does a good job of helping you to fix this, and we've got a full tutorial on solving the problem.

 We've saved the most troublesome common WordPress error until last.

-Internal server errors are the most troublesome type of error as they provide no detail about themselves: the server simply encountered an error and was unable to proceed.
+Internal server errors are the most troublesome type of error, as they provide no details: The server simply encountered an error and was unable to proceed.

 Remember those backups we mentioned at the start of this section?
 Most of the common WordPress problems mentioned here can be fixed by reverting to a recent backup.
 This guide will show you how to restore most WordPress backups, and you should be able to find plugin-specific instructions on your backup plugin developer's site.

-If you haven't got a backup or the problem comes back again, it needs to be fixed by someone who knows how to fix it.
+If you haven't got a backup, or if the problem comes back again, it needs to be fixed by someone who knows how to fix it.
 A whole industry has sprung up around fixing WordPress' problems, so there's no shortage of professional help.

-We've covered the best WordPress maintenance and support services who can help you out here, with costs starting at around $49 – but rising as complexity increases.
-One of the monthly subscription options may be worth considering if you want more ease of mind.
+We've covered the best WordPress maintenance and support services that can help you out here, with costs starting at around $49 -- but rising with complexity.
+One of the monthly subscription options may be worth considering if you want more peace of mind.

-Spending the time to proactively make sure your WordPress installation is kept running smoothly will save you from reactively fix your site as and when problems crop up.
+Spending the time to proactively make sure your WordPress installation is kept running smoothly will save you from reactively fixing your site as and when problems crop up.